wario-land/WL4-ghidra-utils/README.md

 # WL4-ghidra-utils
-the repository to maintain the WL4 ROM reverse engineering job on Ghidra by xml file, and some helper scripts used in Ghidra.
+the repository is used to maintain the WL4 ROM reverse engineering job on Ghidra by xml file, and some helper scripts used in Ghidra.

 ### How to contribute?
 #### Tools